robang74/chatgpt-answered-prompts/README.md

 5. **Diritti digitali e separazione dei dati dai social** &nbsp;(2025-01-11)&nbsp; [[**`md`**](diritti-digitali-e-separazione-dei-dati-dai-social.md)] [[**`html`**](html/diritti-digitali-e-separazione-dei-dati-dai-social.html)] [[**`pdf:IT`**](pdf/diritti-digitali-e-separazione-dei-dati-dai-social-IT.pdf?target=_blank)] [[**`pdf:EN`**](pdf/diritti-digitali-e-separazione-dei-dati-dai-social-EN.pdf?target=_blank)]

    - A network is a network and not a cloud storage service.
 Not just a matter of pedantic definition rather than consumer users' rights protection about the ownership and independent management of their data, for moving from a set of monopolies to a free market.
 How?
-It is explained.
+It is explained. &nbsp; (2nd edt.)

 6. **Emancipate SW libre from its politica roots** &nbsp;(2025-02-07)&nbsp; [[**`md`**](emancipate-sw-libre-from-its-political-roots.md)] [[**`html`**](html/emancipate-sw-libre-from-its-political-roots.html)] [[**`pdf`**](pdf/emancipate-sw-libre-from-its-political-roots.pdf?target=_blank)]

    - Software Libre is politics or like Open Source is science?
 The intrinsic nature of a tool does not change because people use it in a different way than it has been designed.
 Anyway, kick the politics out of our businesses seems a general good way to go.
-Civitas et humanitas, ante omnia!
+Civitas et humanitas, ante omnia! &nbsp; (2nd edt.)

 <br/>